Lanmijami/Lanmijami/README.md

 # 💫 About Me:
-I'm currently finishing my studies <br>I'm interested in new technologies<br>I'm ready to learn from smarter people<br>I will always strive for greatness
+I'm currently finishing my studies <br>I'm interested in new technologies<br>I'm ready to learn from smarter people<br>It's a pleasure to be a part of the dev community!

 ## 🌐 Socials: